aaanyaaa/Segehen/README.md

 end_year = 2017
 end_month = "DEC"
 ```
-You may adjust these accordingly to collect the data desired.
+You may adjust these accordingly to collect the data desired within the constraints of the scraper's date range.